Okay, here we go with a controversial topic.

 L quickly discovers Kira’s mentality.

 He is a young adult with a competitive side and an ego.
-L is the same as Light, so L uses Light’s personality to their fight of wits many times.
+L is the same as Light, so L uses Light’s personality to fight for wits many times.

 This Kira-baiting almost won the battle for L, since Light will take any bait offered.